How much does Grads2Careers cost?

 All G2C programs are conducted at different training locations around the city, as well as some county locations.
 Please see the address of each program on the Programs page.
 In some cases, such as Community College of Baltimore County, trainings might take place at multiple campuses.

 What if I have a criminal record?
 Does that disqualify me?

 If you have a criminal record, we encourage you to apply.
-Depending on what charges you have, you may still be eligible for your program, and you may be able to receive a referral for services from one of our legal services providers.
-Some training programs may not accept applicants with certain charges, so please reach out to Greg Couturier, Participant Support Coordinator, if you have specific questions.
+Depending on what charges you have, you may still be eligible for your program, and you may be able to receive a referral for expungement services from one of our legal services providers.
+Some training programs may not accept applicants with certain charges, so please reach out to the Participant Support Coordinator, if you have specific questions.

 What is the entrance test and do I have to take it?

 The entrance test is a short, two-part test that is commonly used across many workforce development programs.
 The entire test is multiple choice and is made up of math and reading sections.

 All applicants to Grads2Careers are required to take this test.
 Different training programs have different requirements, and the test will help identify those programs you already qualify for and those you may qualify for after improving skills during the Summer Prep Class.